shap0011/ml_portfolio/contact.md

 ---
 layout: page
 title: About
-permalink: /about.html
+permalink: /contact.html
 ---

-# About
+# Contact

-Welcome to my Machine Learning Portfolio.
+My contacts:

 This portfolio showcases a collection of in-class labs and home assignments completed during the Fall 2024 semester as part of the Business Intelligence Systems Infrastructure (BISI)